entropyxyz/entropy-core/crypto/test-cli/README.md

 account, as well as the path to a .wasm file with the new program:

 `cargo run -p test-cli -- update-program Alice Bob my-new-program.wasm`

+Note that the program modification account must be funded for this to work.